 - Nice Job Breaking It, Hero!: His first act as King was to order a punitive attack on Naggaroth in retaliation for Aethis's murder.
 His order saw most of Ulthuan's military massacred as it tried to land and left Ulthuan wide open to a full-scale invasion by the Dark Elves.

-- Never Live It Down: In universe.
-His epithet, the Impetuous, comes from his hasty failed invasion of Naggaroth.
+- Once Done, Never Forgotten: His epithet, the Impetuous, comes from his hasty failed invasion of Naggaroth.

 - The Peter Principle: He was a learned elf and his time as High Loremaster led to the discovery of many important details about the Cult of Excess in Aethis's reign.
 However, he had little real experience of governing the realm or leading an army.